huronOS/neoSaris/README.md

 There are some commands that you need to type that make this tool to work.
 The commands are the following ones:

-**Enter:** If you click enter for the first time then the UI goes to the next pending submission from bottom to top, and highlited it to let the user know that is the current pending submission the score is going to reveal.
+**Enter:** If you click enter for the first time then the UI goes to the next pending submission from bottom to top, and highlighted it to let the user know that is the current pending submission the score is going to reveal.

 If it is the second time you type the enter key, then it reveals the current pending submission.